 \section{Experiments}

-\subsection{Implementation Details}
+\subsection{Implementation details}

-We use LLaVA-Next~\cite{llavanext} as our baseline multi-modal large model due to its widespread adoption.
+We use LLaVA-NeXT~\cite{llavanext} as our baseline due to its widespread adoption.
 In the default configuration, Vicuna-1.5-7B~\cite{vicuna2023} serves as the language model with CLIP-ViT-336~\cite{radford2021learning} as the vision encoder.
 We utilize the AdamW~\cite{loshchilov2017decoupled} with a cosine learning rate schedule for optimization.
-During the vision-language alignment stage, we use the LCS-558K dataset~\cite{llava1d5}, and for the supervised fine-tuning stage, we leverage the open-source LLaVA-Next-DATA~\cite{llavanext-data}.
+During the vision-language alignment stage, we use the LCS-558K dataset~\cite{llava1d5}, and for the supervised fine-tuning stage, we leverage the open-source LLaVA-NeXT-DATA~\cite{llavanext-data}.
 For single images, we split the original image into up to 4 sub-images based on its aspect ratio following the AnyRes~\cite{llavanext} approach, and then concatenate the global image with these sub-images.
 For multiple images and video inputs, we skip the AnyRes procedure and encode every single image.
 Additionally, we apply $2\times2$ spatial pooling to reduce the number of visual tokens for video inputs.
-We limit the maximum number of frames to 32 and the context length of LLMs to 6K due to GPU and memory constraints.
-To enhance instance-level understanding with our \oursft, we combine \oursft with LLaVA-Next-DATA and introduce an additional continuous supervised fine-tuning (SFT) stage.
+We limit the maximum number of frames to 32 and the context length of LLMs to 6K due to GPU memory constraints.
+To enhance instance-level understanding with our \oursft, we combine \oursft with LLaVA-Next-DATA in an additional continuous supervised fine-tuning stage.
 In this stage, we freeze the first 12 layers of the vision encoder to mitigate potential distribution shifts caused by visually prompted images.
 Furthermore, we use Qwen2-7B~\cite{qwen2} with SigLIP-SO400M-384~\cite{siglip} for improved performance in our main experiment, and Qwen2-1.5B with CLIP-ViT-336 for efficiency in our ablation study.
 We use 8$\times$H100 for all experiments.
 The image-video joint training stage takes approximately 20 hours when using Vicuna-7B as the language model and 24 hours using Qwen2-7B with SigLIP-SO400M-384.

-\subsection{Main Experiments}
+\subsection{Main experiments}